Nine killed in brutal attack on North Darfur's sit-inners

 Kabkabiya was known as headquarters of Arab militias which fought in the past besides the Sudanese army against Darfur rebel groups.

-On Sunday, the security committee visited the sit-in in Veta-Berno and held a meeting with the protesters after what they agreed to implement their demand for security and formed a joint committee to implement the other demands.
+On Sunday, the security committee visited the sit-in in Fata Borno IDP and held a meeting with the protesters after what they agreed to implement their demand for security and formed a joint committee to implement the other demands.

 UNAMID monitoring